-- 1. Two passes must have difficulty, all three passes may have difficulty.
-One pass must include one somi, but cannot include two somies, two passes may include one somi. - 1.1 For not having two passes with difficulty, a deduction of 2.0 will be taken on the last pass for not meeting level requirements. - 1.2 For not having difficulty in two passes and not having a somi in one pass, a deduction of 4.0 (TWO separate 2.0 deductions) will be made on the last pass. - 1.3 For more than two passes with one somersault, a deduction of 2.0 will be taken for exceeding level maximums.
-In addition, no difficulty will be given for any somersault over the maximum requirement.
-Will also result in a 3.0 deduction for exceeding maximums. - 1.4 For a pass that has only one skill, a 2.0 pt deduction will be taken on the advice of the Superior Judge and the score for performance shall not exceed 3.0 pt. plus difficulty. - 2.
+- 1. Two passes may have difficulty.
+One pass must include one somi, but cannot include two somies. - 1.1.
+For not having one pass with difficulty, a deduction of 2.0 will be taken on the last pass for not meeting level requirements. - 1.2.
+For not having difficulty in one pass and not having a somi in one pass, a deduction of 4.0 (TWO separate - 1.3. deductions) will be made on the last pass. - 1.4.
+For two passes with one somersault, a deduction of 2.0 will be taken for exceeding level maximums.
+In addition, no difficulty will be given for any somersault over the maximum requirement. - 1.5.
+For a pass that has only one skill, a 2.0 pt deduction will be taken on the advice of the Superior Judge and the score for performance shall not exceed 3.0 pt. plus difficulty. - 2.
 No somersaults may twist.
-Performing a somersault with twist will result in the pass being terminated at that point, a 2.0 pt. deduction will be taken for use of an illegal skill, and a 3.0 pt. deduction will be taken for exceeding pass maximums.
+Performing a somersault with twist will result in the pass being terminated at that point, a 2.0 pt. deduction will be taken for use of an illegal skill.
 No difficulty will be given for any somi that contains a twist. - 3.
-If the competitor performs all three passes with one somersault, a 2.0 pt. deduction will be taken for exceeding pass maximums and a 3.0 pt. deduction will be taken for exceeding level requirements.
-No difficulty will be awarded for the somi in the third pass. - 4.
-If a competitor performs a pass with two somersaults, a 2.0 pt. deduction will be taken for exceeding pass maximums and a 3.0 pt. deduction will be taken for exceeding level maximums.
+If the competitor performs all two passes with one somersault, a 2.0 pt. deduction will be taken for exceeding pass maximums.
+No difficulty will be awarded for the somi in the second pass. - 4.
+If a competitor performs a pass with two somersaults, a 2.0 pt. deduction will be taken for exceeding pass maximums.
 No difficulty will be awarded for the second somi in the pass.

-Will also result in a 3.0 deduction for exceeding maximums.
-INTERMEDIATE DIVISION DOUBLE-MINI
+INTERMEDIATE DIVISION - DOUBLE-MINI

 AGE GROUPS - Boys and Girls will not compete against each other.
 There shall be separate divisions for each.
-Girls: 8 & Under, 9 & 10, 11 & 12, 13 & 14, 15 & Over Boys: 8 & Under, 9 & 10, 11 & 12, 13 & 14, 15 & Over
+Girls: 4 & Under, 5-6, 7-8, 9-10, 11-12, 13-14, 15 & Over

+Boys: 4 & Under, 5-7, 8-10, 11-13, 14 & Over

-- 1. Three (3) passes are required.
+1. Two (2) passes are required.
 Each pass must consist of a minimum of two contacts with the bed and no more than three.
-A maximum of two skills per pass. - 2.
-Each pass must include one somi, but cannot include two somies.
+A maximum of two skills per pass.

+- 2. Each pass must include one somi, but cannot include two somies. - 3.
+One pass MUST have a somi with 180° twist.
+One pass with non-twisting somi.

-LIST OF SKILLS PERMITTED WITH DIFFICULTY LIST OF SKILLS NOT PERMITTED Beginner Skills Novice Skills Barani Tuck (Difficulty - 0.7) Barani Pike (Difficulty - 0.7) Barani Straight (Difficulty - 0.7) Back Somersault with a 1/2 Twist (Difficulty - 0.7) Somersaults exceeding 180E twist Somersaults exceeding 360E rotation Gainer Somersaults Inward Somersaults
+LIST OF SKILLS PERMITTED WITH DIFFICULTY LIST OF SKILLS NOT PERMITTED 1.
+Beginner Skills 2.
+Novice Skills 1.
+Somersaults exceeding 180E twist 3.
+Barani Tuck (Difficulty - 0.7) 2.
+Somersaults exceeding 360E rotation 4.
+Barani Pike (Difficulty - 0.7) 3.
+Gainer Somersaults 5.
+Barani Straight (Difficulty - 0.7) 4.
+Inward Somersaults 6.
+Back Somersault with a 1⁄2 Twist (Difficulty - 0.7)